 Windows $MFT and NTFS Metadata Extractor Tool (ntfswalk)

-ntfswalk is a prototype version of a tool that traverses a specified NTFS volume reading all MFT entries; pulling predefined statistics.
+ntfswalk is a command line a tool that traverses a specified NTFS volume reading all MFT entries and pulling predefined statistics as it runs.

-Originally, the engine was designed as a widget for other prototypes to help pull data out from targeted categories of files on NTFS partitions.
-Later, it was determined that making a stand-alone utility was helpful in debugging and understanding the internals of any NTFS volume.
-This new tool, coined ntfswalk is named after its ability to walk an entire NTFS volume and output each MFT entry it encounters.
-It is released here to generate discussion and feedback.
+Originally the NTFS engine was designed as a widget for other applications to help pull data out from targeted categories of files on NTFS partitions.
+After successfully using the functionality in other tools, it was determined that the utility in making a standalone tool would be helpful in debugging and understanding the internals of any NTFS volume.
+This new tool, coined ntfswalk, is named after its ability to walk an entire NTFS volume and output each MFT entry it encounters.

-Designed to work with live NTFS partitions, there is also functionality for traversing NTFS images created with the dd utility (as well as some versions of VMWare vmdk files).
-There are options to filter on file extension, as well as timestamp range and partial filenames.
+Designed to work with live NTFS partitions, there is also functionality for traversing NTFS images created with the 'dd' utility (as well as some versions of VMWare VMDK files).
+There are options to filter on file extension, timestamp range, binary signature, partial filenames and directory contents.
 For the files found, one can list the summary metadata, extract the header bytes, or extract the entire file contents into a designated directory.
 Since the engine is Windows API agnostic, there are compiled versions for Windows, Linux and Mac OS X.

-Running this tool on a Windows live system requires one to run it with administrator privileges.
+If targeting a volume mounted on a live Windows system, one needs to be run ntfswalk with administrator privileges.

 The Command Line options for the above

-This figure shows the syntax of each of the options, grouped by area discussed above.
-It also identifies which options can be used in combination with others.
+The syntax for each of the options that correlate to the above ntfswalk flow diagram is shown in the figure below.
+The figure also identifies which options can be used in combination with others.
 Therefore, one can select: (a) one source of input, (b) none or any combination of filters, (c) none or one extraction option and (d) one type of format for the output results.

 ntfswalk -partition c -filter_name "wordpad.exe" -csv > results.csv